michaelsteiner-arch/ft8-qso-log/README.md

 # ft8-qso-log
-reads wsjt-x text files and extract data for logging or other purposes e.g.: qso-logging exploring antenna characteritic by calculation of bearing and distance
+reads wsjt-x text files and extract data for logging or other purposes like:</br>
+1. qso-logging
+2. exploring antenna characteristics by calculation of bearing and distance
+3.